We've been training marine naturalists since 1994.

 Our marine naturalist training course (MNTP) is an intensive 6-day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (known as the Salish Sea).
 This course includes an in-depth treatment of the ecology and conservation of local marine species, presented by highly trained local naturalists, environmental educators, and scientists.
 The upcoming summer session will be a dynamic, high-quality virtual experience that leaves graduates qualified as a regional professional or volunteer naturalist.

 Come Interested, Leave Qualified

 We are virtual for Summer 2022.
 You can still earn The Whale Museum naturalist certification by completing an extra 10-hour practicum, which can be arranged during the course.
 Completion also entitles you to become a member of the Salish Sea Association of Marine Naturalists (SSAMN).
 Clock hour credits are also available.

-What to Expect for Summer 2022
+What to Expect for the special Marine Naturalist Teachers' Program

 Please refer all questions to Tracie Merrill, Education Curator, by email.